2000 Cannes Film Festival

-The 53rd Cannes Film Festival started on 14 May and ran until 25 May 2000.
-French film director, screenwriter, and producer Luc Besson was the Jury President.
-The Palme d'Or went to the Danish film Dancer in the Dark by Lars von Trier.
+The 53rd Cannes Film Festival took place from 14 to 25 May 2000.
+French filmmaker Luc Besson was the Jury President for the main competition.

-The festival opened with Vatel, directed by Roland Joffé and closed with Stardom, directed by Denys Arcand.
 Virginie Ledoyen was the mistress of ceremonies.
+Danish filmmaker Lars von Trier won the Palme d'Or for the musical-drama film Dancer in the Dark.

+The festival opened with Vatel by Roland Joffé, and closed with Stardom by Denys Arcand.